EBI-COMMUNITY/ebi-selecta/README.md

 ### What is SELECTA?

-SELECTA is a rule-based workflow engine that runs analytical pipelines, developed to managed pipeline specific to the COMPARE community.
+SELECTA is a rule-based workflow engine that runs analytical pipelines, first developed to manage pipelines specifically for the COMPARE community.
+However, SELECTA can also be setup to manage other user provided analytical pipelines.
-SELECTA automatically submits the analysis results back to the ENA mitigating the burden for a submitter when handling bulk submissions and ensures a consistent and accurate record of the analysis results.
+SELECTA automatically submits the analysis results output by the analytical pipelines back to the European Nucleotide Archive (ENA) mitigating the burden for a submitter when handling bulk submissions and ensures a consistent and accurate record of the analysis results.

 ### SELECTA framework Docker-Compose version.

 This repository provides SELECTA toolkits as a set of Dockerfiles, configuration docker-compose files to launch the SELECTA framework without the requirement of installing every SELECTA component individually.
 This repository also provides a script (init_swarm.sh) to initialize a docker swarm environment and a stack file to launch the framework in a docker swarm cluster.
- There is also a script to remove altogether (rm_swarm.sh) the created swarm cluster environment.
+ There is also a script to remove entirely (rm_swarm.sh) the created swarm cluster environment.